 - Walk as tolerated and rest when you need to.

 - Do not lift or bend until told by your team that you can.

 - Do not drive until you are told that you can.

 - Drink lots of fluids to flush mucous from the urine and avoid plugging of the stoma.

 Contact your healthcare provider if you experience:

 - Fever.
 Your team will tell you at what temperature you should call.

-- Concerns with the stoma including surrounding skin redness, itching and/or a darkening of the stoma.
+- Concerns with the stoma include surrounding skin redness, itching, and/or a darkening of the stoma.

 - Decreased urine output and/or a feeling of fullness.